Disclosure Notice

 • Unforeseen expenses, complications and delays, including difficulties in employing sufficient staff and maintaining operational and management oversight.

-In addition, potential acquisitions may be in states in which the Company does not currently operate, which could result in unforeseen operating difficulties and difficulties in coordinating geographically dispersed operations, personnel and facilities.
+In addition, potential acquisitions may be in states in which we do not currently operate, which could result in unforeseen operating difficulties and difficulties in coordinating geographically dispersed operations, personnel and facilities.

-Knife River cannot guarantee that it will continue to acquire businesses at valuations consistent with prior acquisitions or that it will complete future acquisitions at all.
-The Company also cannot know whether there will be attractive acquisition opportunities at reasonable prices or that financing will be available.
+We cannot guarantee that we will continue to acquire businesses at valuations consistent with prior acquisitions or that we will complete future acquisitions at all.
+We also cannot know whether there will be attractive acquisition opportunities at reasonable prices or that financing will be available.

 Technology disruptions or cyberattacks could adversely impact operations.

-Knife River uses technology in substantially all aspects of its business operations and requires uninterrupted operation of information technology and operation technology systems, including disaster recovery and backup systems and network infrastructure.
-While Knife River has policies, procedures and processes in place designed to strengthen and protect these systems, they may be vulnerable to physical and cybersecurity failures or unauthorized access, due to: hacking, human error, theft, sabotage, malicious software, ransomware, third-party compromise, acts of terrorism, acts of war, acts of nature or other causes.
+We use technology in substantially all aspects of our business operations and require uninterrupted operation of information technology and operation technology systems, including disaster recovery and backup systems and network infrastructure.
+These systems may be vulnerable to physical and cybersecurity failures or unauthorized access, due to: hacking, human error, theft, sabotage, malicious software, ransomware, third-party compromise, acts of terrorism, acts of war, acts of nature or other causes.

-Although there are manual processes in place, should a compromise or system failure occur, interdependencies to technology may disrupt Knife River’s ability to fulfill critical business functions.
-This may include interruption of facilities for delivery of construction materials or other products and services, any of which could adversely affect its reputation, business, cash flows and results of operations or subject Knife River to legal costs.
+Should a compromise or system failure occur, interdependencies to technology may disrupt our ability to fulfill critical business functions.
+This may include interruption of facilities for delivery of construction materials or other products and services, any of which could adversely affect our reputation, business, cash flows and results of operations or subject us to legal costs.

-Knife River’s accounting systems and its ability to collect information and invoice customers for products and services could be disrupted.
-If Knife River’s operations are disrupted, it could result in decreased revenues and remediation costs that could adversely affect Knife River’s results of operations and cash flows.
+Our accounting systems and our ability to collect information and invoice customers for products and services could be disrupted.
+If our operations are disrupted, it could result in decreased revenues and remediation costs that could adversely affect our results of operations and cash flows.

-Knife River, through the ordinary course of business, requires access to sensitive customer, supplier, employee, financial and other data.
-While Knife River has implemented extensive security measures, including limiting the amount of sensitive information retained, a breach of its systems could compromise sensitive data and could go unnoticed for some time.
-Such an event could result in negative publicity and reputational harm, remediation costs, legal claims and fines that could have an adverse effect on its financial results.
-Third-party service providers that perform critical business functions for Knife River or have access to sensitive information within Knife River also may be vulnerable to security breaches and information technology risks that could adversely affect the Company.
+Through the ordinary course of business, we require access to sensitive customer, supplier, employee, financial and other data.
+A breach of our systems could compromise sensitive data and could go unnoticed for some time.
+Such an event could result in negative publicity and reputational harm, remediation costs, legal claims and fines that could have an adverse effect on our financial results.
+Third-party service providers that perform critical business functions for us or have access to sensitive information within our company also may be vulnerable to security breaches and information technology risks that could adversely affect us.

-Cyberattacks continue to increase in frequency and sophistication, which could cause Knife River’s information systems to be a target of ongoing and sophisticated cyberattacks by a variety of sources with the apparent aim to breach its cyber-defenses.
-Also, Knife River may face increased cyber risk due to the increased use of employee-owned devices and work from home arrangements.
-Such incidents could have a material adverse effect on its business, financial condition or results of operations.
+Cyberattacks continue to increase in frequency and sophistication, which could cause our information systems to be a target of ongoing and sophisticated cyberattacks by a variety of sources with the apparent aim to breach our cyber-defenses.
+Also, we may face increased cyber risk due to the use of employee-owned devices and work from home arrangements.
+Such incidents could have a material adverse effect on our business, financial condition or results of operations.
 Management is continuously reevaluating the need to upgrade and/or replace systems and network infrastructure.
-These upgrades and/or replacements could adversely impact operations by imposing substantial capital expenditures, creating delays or outages, or creating difficulties transitioning to new systems.
-System disruptions, if not anticipated and appropriately mitigated, could adversely affect the Company.
+These upgrades and/or replacements could adversely impact operations by imposing increased costs, creating delays or outages, or creating difficulties transitioning to new systems.
+System disruptions, if not anticipated and appropriately mitigated, could adversely affect us.

-The SEC has adopted new rules that require Knife River to provide greater disclosures around cybersecurity risk management, strategy and governance, as well as to disclose the occurrence of material cybersecurity incidents.
-Knife River cannot predict or estimate the amount of additional costs it will incur in order to comply with these rules or the timing of such costs.
-These rules and regulations may also require Knife River to report a cybersecurity incident before it has been able to fully assess the impact or remediate the underlying issue.
+SEC rules require us to provide disclosures around cybersecurity risk management, strategy and governance, as well as to disclose the occurrence of material cybersecurity incidents.
+We cannot predict or estimate the amount of costs we will incur in order to comply with these rules or the timing of such costs.
+These rules and regulations may also require us to report a cybersecurity incident before we have been able to fully assess the impact or remediate the underlying issue.
 Efforts to comply with such reporting requirements could divert management’s attention from its incident response and could potentially reveal system vulnerabilities to threat actors.
-Failure to timely report incidents under these or other similar rules could also result in monetary fines, sanctions, or subject Knife River to other forms of liability.
-This regulatory environment is increasingly challenging and may present material obligations and risks to Knife River’s business, including significantly expanded compliance burdens, costs and enforcement risks.
+Failure to timely report incidents under these or other similar rules could also result in monetary fines, sanctions, or subject us to other forms of liability.
+This regulatory environment is increasingly challenging and may present material obligations and risks to our business, including significantly expanded compliance burdens, costs and enforcement risks.

-While Knife River’s insurance policies include liability coverage for certain of these matters, if it experiences a significant security incident, it could be subject to liability or other damages that exceed its insurance coverage and it cannot be certain that such insurance policies will continue to be available to it on economically reasonable terms, or at all, or that any insurer will not deny coverage as to any future claim.
-The successful assertion of one or more large claims against Knife River that exceed available insurance coverage, or the occurrence of changes in our insurance policies, including premium increases or the imposition of large deductible or co-insurance requirements, could have a material adverse effect on its results of operations, financial condition and cash flows.
+While our insurance policies include liability coverage for certain of these matters, if we experience a significant security incident, we could be subject to liability or other damages that exceed our insurance coverage and we cannot be certain that such insurance policies will continue to be available to us on economically reasonable terms, or at all, or that any insurer will not deny coverage as to any future claim.
+The successful assertion of one or more large claims against us that exceed available insurance coverage, or the occurrence of changes in our insurance policies, including premium increases or the imposition of large deductible or co-insurance requirements, could have a material adverse effect on our results of operations, financial condition and cash flows.

-Artificial intelligence presents risks and challenges that can impact Knife River’s business by posing security risks to its confidential information, proprietary information and personal data.
+Artificial intelligence presents risks and challenges that can negatively impact our business by posing security risks to our confidential information, proprietary information and personal data.

-Issues in the development and use of artificial intelligence, combined with an uncertain regulatory environment, may result in reputational harm, liability or other adverse consequences to the Company’s business operations.
-Knife River may adopt and integrate generative artificial intelligence tools into its systems for specific use cases reviewed by legal and information security.
-Knife River’s vendors may incorporate generative artificial intelligence tools into their offerings without disclosing this use to the Company, and the providers of these generative artificial intelligence tools may not meet existing or rapidly evolving regulatory or industry standards with respect to privacy and data protection and may inhibit Knife River’s or its vendors’ ability to maintain an adequate level of service and experience.
-If Knife River, its vendors, or its third-party partners experience an actual or perceived breach of privacy or security incident because of the use of generative artificial intelligence, the Company may lose valuable intellectual property and confidential information and its reputation and the public perception of the effectiveness of its security measures could be harmed.
+Issues in the development and use of artificial intelligence, combined with an uncertain regulatory environment, may result in reputational harm, liability or other adverse consequences to our business operations.
+We are starting to introduce artificial intelligence tools to our technology users and may adopt and integrate generative artificial intelligence tools for specific use cases.
+Our vendors may incorporate generative artificial intelligence tools into their offerings without disclosing this use to us, and the providers of these generative artificial intelligence tools may not meet existing or rapidly evolving regulatory or industry standards with respect to privacy and data protection and may inhibit Knife River or its vendors’ ability to maintain an adequate level of service and experience.
+If Knife River, its vendors, or its third-party partners experience an actual or perceived breach of privacy or security incident because of the use of generative artificial intelligence, we may lose valuable intellectual property and confidential information and our reputation and the public perception of the effectiveness of our security measures could be harmed.
 Further, bad actors around the world use increasingly sophisticated methods, including the use of artificial intelligence, to engage in illegal activities involving the theft and misuse of personal information, confidential information and intellectual property.
-Any of these outcomes could damage Knife River’s reputation, result in the loss of valuable property and information, and adversely impact its business.
+Any of these outcomes could damage our reputation, result in the loss of valuable property and information, and adversely impact our business.

-Knife River may be unable to protect its intellectual property, or may be alleged to have infringed upon the intellectual property rights of others, which could result in a loss of its competitive advantage and a diversion of resources.
+We may be unable to protect our intellectual property, or may be alleged to have infringed upon the intellectual property rights of others, which could result in a loss of our competitive advantage and a diversion of resources.

-The Company’s efforts to protect its intellectual property rights may not be sufficient or effective to prevent misappropriation or infringement of its intellectual property, which could result in a loss of its competitive advantage.
-In addition, any of its intellectual property rights may be challenged, which could result in being declared invalid or unenforceable.
-Knife River may litigate to protect its intellectual property from misappropriation or infringement by others, which could be expensive and cause a diversion of resources and ultimately may not be successful.
+Our efforts to protect our intellectual property rights may not be sufficient or effective to prevent misappropriation or infringement of our intellectual property, which could result in a loss of our competitive advantage.
+In addition, any of our intellectual property rights may be challenged, which could result in being declared invalid or unenforceable.
+We have, and may, litigate to protect our intellectual property from misappropriation or infringement by others, which could be expensive and cause a diversion of resources and ultimately may not be successful.

 Moreover, competitors or other third parties may allege that Knife River, or consultants or other third parties retained or indemnified by it, infringe on its intellectual property rights.
-The potential risks and uncertainties of intellectual property-related litigation and an assertion of an infringement claim against Knife River may cause it to spend significant amounts to defend the claim, and possibly pay significant money damages.
-In the event of a settlement or adverse judgment, Knife River’s results of operations may materially decline if it is prohibited from using the relevant intellectual property, especially if it is required to pay to the alleged owner of the relevant intellectual property licensing fees, royalties or damages.
-Even in instances where Knife River believes that claims and allegations of intellectual property infringement against it are without merit, defending against such claims may be time consuming and expensive and may result in the diversion of time and attention of its management and employees.
+The potential risks and uncertainties of intellectual property-related litigation and an assertion of an infringement claim against us may cause us to spend significant amounts to defend the claim, and possibly pay significant monetary damages.
+In the event of a settlement or adverse judgment, our results of operations may materially decline if we are prohibited from using the relevant intellectual property, especially if we are required to pay to the alleged owner of the relevant intellectual property licensing fees, royalties or damages.
+Even in instances where we believe that claims and allegations of intellectual property infringement against us are without merit, defending against such claims may be time consuming and expensive and may result in the diversion of time and attention of our management and employees.

 Economic and Political Risks

-Knife River’s business is seasonal and subject to weather conditions that could adversely affect its operations.
+Our business is seasonal and subject to weather conditions that could adversely affect our operations.

-A majority of Knife River’s business is seasonal, with results of operations affected by weather conditions.
+A majority of our business is seasonal, with results of operations affected by weather conditions.
 Construction materials production and related contracting services typically follow the activity in the construction industry, with heavier contracting services workloads in the spring, summer and fall.
 Extreme or unusually adverse weather conditions, which have occurred and may reoccur, such as extreme temperatures, heavy or sustained rainfall or snowfall, wildfires and storms may affect the demand for products and the ability to perform services on construction work.
-The Company could also be impacted by drought conditions, which may restrict the availability of water supplies and inhibit the ability to conduct operations.
-As a result, extreme or unusually adverse weather conditions could negatively affect the Company’s results of operations, financial position and cash flows.
+Unseasonably wet and/or cold weather in the states where we operate can delay the start or cause an early end to the construction season or cause temporary delays on specific projects, which can impact both our construction materials sales and contracting services revenues.
+We could also be impacted by drought conditions, which may restrict the availability of water supplies and inhibit the ability to conduct operations.
+As a result, extreme or unusually adverse weather conditions have, and could negatively affect our future results of operations, financial position and cash flows.

-Significant changes in prices for commodities, labor, or other production and delivery inputs could negatively affect Knife River’s businesses.
+Significant changes in prices for commodities, labor, or other production and delivery inputs could negatively affect our businesses.

-Knife River’s operations are exposed to fluctuations in prices for labor, energy-related products, cement, fuel, raw materials and utilities, among other things.
-Prices are generally subject to change in response to fluctuations in supply and demand and other general economic and market conditions beyond Knife River’s control.
-The global political environment is a primary driver in price changes to commodities and inputs out of the Company’s control.
-In recent years, the Company experienced elevated commodity and supply chain costs including the costs of labor, raw materials, energy-related products and other inputs used in the production and distribution of its products and services.
-Recent inflationary pressures have significantly increased the cost of raw materials by greater than 10 percent in comparison to average annual historical increases of approximately 3 percent.
-While Knife River seeks to mitigate some or all cost increases through increases in selling prices of its materials, maintaining positive relationships with numerous raw material suppliers, escalation clauses in construction services contracts and fuel surcharges, the Company may not always be successful which could negatively impact its results of operations.
+Our operations are exposed to fluctuations in prices for labor, energy-related products, cement, liquid asphalt, fuel, raw materials and utilities, among other things.
+Prices are generally subject to change in response to fluctuations in supply and demand and other general economic and market conditions beyond our control.
+The global political environment is out of our control and a primary driver in price changes to commodities.
+We have experienced elevated commodity and supply chain costs including the costs of labor, raw materials, energy-related products and other inputs used in the production and distribution of our products and services.
+While we seek to mitigate some or all cost increases through increases in selling prices of our materials, maintaining positive relationships with numerous critical supplies, escalation clauses in contracting services contracts and fuel surcharges, we may not always be successful which could negatively impact our results of operations.

-High energy prices, specifically for diesel fuel, natural gas and liquid asphalt, have impacted and could further affect the margins realized, as well as demand for construction materials and related contracting services.
-Increased labor costs, due to labor shortages, competition from other industries, or other factors, could also negatively affect Knife River’s results of operations.
-Due to their size and weight, aggregates are costly and difficult to transport efficiently.
-Knife River’s products and services are generally localized around its aggregate sites and served by truck or in certain markets by rail or barge.
-Knife River could be negatively impacted by freight costs due to rising fuel costs; rate increases for third-party freight; truck, railcar or barge shortages, including shortages of truck drivers and rail crews; rail service interruptions; and minimum tonnage requirements, among other things.
-To the extent price increases or other mitigating factors are not sufficient to offset these increased costs adequately or timely, and/or if the price increases result in a significant decrease in sales volumes, Knife River’s results of operations, financial position and cash flows could be negatively impacted.
+High energy prices, specifically for diesel fuel, natural gas and liquid asphalt, have impacted and could affect future margins realized, as well as demand for construction materials and related contracting services.
+Increased labor costs, due to labor shortages, competition from other industries, or other factors, could also negatively affect our results of operations.
+Due to their size and weight, aggregates are costly to transport efficiently.
+Our products and services are generally localized around our aggregate sites and served by truck or in certain markets by rail or barge.
+We could be negatively impacted by freight costs due to rising fuel costs; rate increases for third-party freight; truck, railcar or barge shortages, including shortages of truck drivers and rail crews; rail service interruptions; and minimum tonnage requirements, among other things.
+To the extent price increases or other mitigating factors are not sufficient to offset these increased costs adequately or timely, and/or if the price increases result in a significant decrease in sales volumes, our results of operations, financial position and cash flows could be negatively impacted.

-Supply chain disruptions may adversely affect Knife River’s operations.
+Supply chain disruptions may adversely affect our operations.

-At times or in certain markets, Knife River relies on third-party vendors and manufacturers to supply or transport many of the materials necessary for its operations.
-Disruptions, shortages or delays in the transportation of materials; price increases from suppliers or manufacturers; or inability to source needed materials have occurred and may continue to occur, which could adversely affect Knife River’s results of operations, financial condition, cash flows and harm customer relationships.
-Further, supply chain disruptions can occur from events out of Knife River’s control such as fires, floods, severe weather, natural disasters, environmental incidents or other catastrophes.
-National and regional demand for cement and liquid asphalt may at times outpace the supply in the market.
+At times or in certain markets, we rely on third-party vendors and manufacturers to supply or transport many of the materials necessary for our operations.
+Disruptions, shortages or delays in the transportation of materials; price increases from suppliers or manufacturers; or inability to source needed materials have occurred and may continue to occur, which could adversely affect our results of operations, financial condition, cash flows and harm customer relationships.
+Further, supply chain disruptions can occur from events out of our control such as fires, floods, severe weather, natural disasters, environmental incidents or other catastrophes.
+National and regional demand for cementitious and liquid asphalt may at times outpace the supply in the market.
 This imbalance creates a temporary shortage which may cause prices to increase faster than downstream products.
-Any material disruption at Knife River’s facilities or those of its customers or suppliers or otherwise within its supply chain, whether as a result of downtime, work stoppages or facility damage, could prevent Knife River from meeting customer demands or expected timelines, require it to incur unplanned capital expenditures, or cause other material disruptions to its operations, any of which could have a material adverse effect on Knife River’s operations, financial position and cash flows.
+Any material disruption at our facilities or those of our customers or suppliers or otherwise within our supply chain, whether as a result of downtime, work stoppages or facility damage, could prevent us from meeting customer demands or expected timelines, require us to incur unplanned capital expenditures, or cause other material disruptions to our operations, any of which could have a material adverse effect on our operations, financial position and cash flows.

-Knife River’s business is based in large part on government-funded infrastructure projects and building activities, and any reductions or reallocation of spending or related subsidies in these areas could have an adverse effect on the Company.
+Our business is based in large part on government-funded infrastructure projects and building activities, and any reductions or reallocation of spending or related subsidies in these areas could adversely impact us.

-Certain of Knife River’s businesses depend on government spending for infrastructure and other similar building activities.
-As a result, demand for some of Knife River’s products is influenced by local, state and federal government fiscal policies, tax incentives and other subsidies, and other general macroeconomic and political factors.
-Projects in which Knife River participates may be funded directly by governments or privately funded, but are otherwise tied to or impacted by government policies and spending measures.
+Certain of our businesses depend on government spending for infrastructure and other similar building activities.
+As a result, demand for some of our products is influenced by local, state and federal government fiscal policies, tax incentives and other subsidies, and other general macroeconomic and political factors.
+Projects in which we participate may be funded directly by governments or privately funded, but are otherwise tied to or impacted by government policies and spending measures.

-Government spending is often approved only on a short-term basis and some of the projects in which Knife River’s products are used require longer-term funding commitments.
-If government funding is not approved or funding is lowered as a result of poor economic conditions, lower than expected revenues, competing spending priorities, or other factors, it could limit infrastructure projects available, increase competition for projects, result in excess inventory, and decrease sales, all of which could adversely affect the profitability of Knife River’s business.
+Government spending is often approved only on a short-term basis and some of the projects in which our products are used require longer-term funding commitments.
+If government funding is not approved or funding is delayed or lowered as a result of poor economic conditions, lower than expected revenues, competing spending priorities, or other factors, it could limit infrastructure projects available, increase competition for projects, result in excess inventory, and decrease sales, all of which has occurred, and may re-occur, and could adversely affect the financial condition of our business.

-Additionally, certain regions or states may require or possess the means to finance only a limited number of large infrastructure projects and periods of high demand may be followed by years of little to no activity.
-There can be no assurances that governments will sustain or increase current infrastructure spending and tax incentive and other subsidy levels, and any reductions thereto or delays therein could affect Knife River’s business, liquidity and financial condition, and results of operations.
+Additionally, certain regions or states may require or possess the means to finance only a limited number of large infrastructure projects, which could result in fewer projects in our markets being released.
+Also, periods of high demand may be followed by years of little to no activity.
+There can be no assurances that governments will sustain or increase current infrastructure spending or allocate funding to projects in our markets, and any reductions thereto or delays therein could affect our business, liquidity and financial condition, and results of operations.

-Economic volatility affects Knife River’s operations, as well as the demand for its products and services.
+Economic volatility affects our operations, as well as the demand for our products and services.

-Unfavorable economic conditions can negatively affect the level of public and private expenditures on projects and the timing of these projects which, in turn, can negatively affect demand for Knife River’s products and services.
-The level of demand for construction materials and contracting services could be adversely impacted by the economic conditions in the industries and market areas Knife River serves, as well as in the general economy.
-Local, state and federal budget limitations also affect the funding available for infrastructure spending, which could have an adverse impact on Knife River’s earnings and results of operations.
+Unfavorable economic conditions can negatively affect the level of public and private expenditures on projects and the timing of these projects which, in turn, can negatively affect demand for our products and services.
+The level of demand for construction materials and contracting services have been, and could be, adversely impacted by the economic conditions in the industries and market areas we serve, as well as in the general economy.
+Local, state and federal budget limitations also affect the funding available for infrastructure spending, which could have an adverse impact on our earnings and results of operations.

 Legal and Regulatory Compliance Risks

-Knife River is and/or may become party to, among other things, personal injury, environmental, commercial, contract, warranty, antitrust, tax, property entitlements and land use, product liability, health and safety, and employment claims.
+We are and/or may become party to, among other things, personal injury, environmental, commercial, contract, warranty, antitrust, tax, property entitlements and land use, product liability, health and safety, wage and hour, and employment claims.
 The outcome of pending or future lawsuits, claims, investigations or proceedings is often difficult to predict and could be adverse and material in amount.
 In addition to the monetary cost, litigation can divert management’s attention from its core business opportunities.
-Development of new information in these matters can often lead to changes in management’s estimated liabilities associated with these proceedings including the judge’s rulings or judgements, jury verdicts, settlements or changes in applicable law.
-The outcome of such matters is often difficult to predict, and unfavorable outcomes could have a material impact to Knife River’s results of operations, financial position and cash flows.
+Development of new information in these matters can often lead to changes in management’s estimated liabilities associated with these proceedings including the judge’s rulings or judgments, jury verdicts, settlements or changes in applicable law.
+The outcome of such matters is often difficult to predict, and unfavorable outcomes could have a material impact to our results of operations, financial position and cash flows.

-Knife River’s operations are subject to environmental laws and regulations that may increase costs, impact or limit business plans, or expose Knife River to environmental liabilities.
+Our operations are subject to environmental laws and regulations that may increase costs, impact or limit business plans, or expose us to environmental liabilities.

-Knife River is subject to environmental laws and regulations affecting many aspects of its operations, including air and water quality, wastewater discharge, the generation, transportation and disposal of solid waste and hazardous substances, aggregate permitting and other environmental considerations.
+We are subject to environmental laws and regulations affecting many aspects of our operations, including air and water quality, processed water discharge, the generation, transportation and disposal of solid waste and hazardous substances, aggregate permitting and other environmental considerations.
 These laws and regulations can increase capital, operating and other costs; cause delays as a result of litigation and administrative proceedings; and create environmental compliance, remediation, containment, monitoring and reporting obligations for construction materials facilities.
-Environmental laws and regulations can also require the Company to install pollution control equipment at its facilities, clean up spills and other contamination, and correct environmental hazards, including payment of all or part of the cost to remediate sites where Knife River’s past activities, or the activities of other parties, caused environmental contamination.
-These laws and regulations generally require Knife River to obtain and comply with a variety of environmental licenses, permits, inspections and other approvals.
-Although the Company strives to comply with all applicable environmental laws and regulations, public and private entities and private individuals may interpret Knife River’s legal or regulatory requirements differently and seek injunctive relief or other remedies against Knife River.
-The Company cannot predict the outcome, financial or operational, of any such litigation or administrative proceedings.
+Environmental laws and regulations can also require us to install pollution control equipment at our facilities, clean up spills and other contamination, and correct environmental hazards, including payment of all or part of the cost to remediate sites where we had past activities, or the activities of other parties, caused environmental contamination.
+These laws and regulations generally require us to obtain and comply with a variety of environmental licenses, permits, inspections and other approvals.
+Although we strive to comply with all applicable environmental laws and regulations, public and private entities and private individuals may interpret our legal or regulatory requirements differently and seek injunctive relief or other remedies against us.
+We cannot predict the outcome, financial or operational, of any such litigation or administrative proceedings.

-Existing environmental laws and regulations may be revised and new laws and regulations seeking to protect the environment may be adopted or become applicable to Knife River.
-These laws and regulations could require the Company to limit the use or output of certain facilities; restrict the use of certain fuels; prohibit or restrict new or existing services; replace certain fuels with renewable fuels; retire and replace certain facilities and equipment; install pollution controls; remediate environmental impacts; remove or reduce environmental hazards; or forego or limit the development of resources.
-Revised or new laws and regulations that increase compliance and disclosure costs and/or restrict operations could adversely affect Knife River’s results of operations and cash flows.
+Existing environmental laws and regulations may be revised and new laws and regulations seeking to protect the environment may be adopted or become applicable to us.
+These laws and regulations could require us to limit the use or output of certain facilities; restrict the use of certain fuels; prohibit or restrict new or existing services; replace certain fuels with renewable fuels; retire and replace certain facilities and equipment; install pollution controls; remediate environmental impacts; remove or reduce environmental hazards; or forego or limit the development of resources.
+Revised or new laws and regulations that increase compliance and disclosure costs and/or restrict operations could adversely affect our results of operations and cash flows.

-Severe weather events, such as tornadoes, hurricanes, rain, drought, ice and snowstorms, and high- and low- temperature extremes, occur in regions in which Knife River operates and maintains infrastructure.
+Severe weather events, such as tornadoes, hurricanes, rain, drought, ice and snowstorms, and high- and low- temperature extremes, occur in regions in which we operate and maintain infrastructure.
 Climate change could change the frequency and severity of these weather events, which may create physical and financial risks.
-Such risks could have an adverse effect on Knife River’s financial condition, results of operations and cash flows.
+Such risks could have an adverse effect on our financial condition, results of operations and cash flows.
 Increases in severe weather conditions or extreme temperatures may cause infrastructure construction projects to be delayed or canceled and limit resources available for such projects resulting in decreased revenue or increased project costs.
 In addition, drought conditions could restrict the availability of water supplies or limit the ability to obtain water use permits, inhibiting the ability to conduct operations.
-To date, the Company has not experienced any material impacts to its financial condition, results of operations or cash flows due to the physical effects of climate change.
+To date, we have not experienced any material impacts to our financial condition, results of operations or cash flows due to the physical effects of climate change.

-Climate change may impact a region’s economic health, which could impact its revenues.
-Knife River’s financial performance is tied to the health of the regional economies served where it provides construction materials and services.
+Climate change may impact a region’s economic health, which could impact our revenues.
+Our financial performance is tied to the health of the regional economies served where we provide construction materials and services.
 Increases in severe weather events or significant changes in temperature and precipitation patterns could adversely affect the economies of the states and communities affected by that industry.

-The insurance industry may also be adversely affected by severe weather events, which may impact availability of insurance coverage, insurance premiums and insurance policy terms.
+The insurance industry has been and may be adversely affected by severe weather events, which may impact availability of insurance coverage, insurance premiums and insurance policy terms.

-Beyond the commercial pressures implicated by climate change concerns, Knife River’s operations may face potential adverse physical effects.
-In August of 2023 Hawaii experienced a series of wildfires across the island of Maui which impacted the Company’s operations, however, not materially.
-If any of Knife River’s properties and facilities experience a significant operational disruption or catastrophic loss due to the increased frequency or the severity of natural disasters or severe weather events, it could delay or disrupt production, shipments, and revenue, and result in potentially significant expenses to repair or replace these properties, which may negatively affect Knife River’s business and financial results.
+Beyond the commercial pressures implicated by climate change concerns, our operations may face potential adverse physical effects.
+If any of our properties and facilities experience a significant operational disruption or catastrophic loss due to the increased frequency or the severity of natural disasters or severe weather events, it could delay or disrupt production, shipments, and revenue, and result in potentially significant expenses to repair or replace these properties, which may negatively affect our business and financial results.

-Stakeholder actions and increased regulatory activity related to ESG, particularly climate change and reducing GHG emissions, could adversely impact the Company’s operations, costs of or access to capital and impact or limit business plans.
+Stakeholder actions and regulatory activity related to sustainability matters, particularly climate change and reducing GHG emissions, could adversely impact our operations, costs of or access to capital and impact or limit business plans.

-In addition, the increasing focus on climate change and stricter regulatory requirements may result in the Company facing adverse reputational risks associated with certain of its operations producing GHG emissions.
-Although Knife River has not experienced difficulties in these areas, if it is unable to satisfy the increasing climate-related expectations of certain stakeholders, Knife River may suffer reputational harm, which may cause its stock price to decrease or difficulty in accessing the capital or insurance markets.
-Such efforts, if successfully directed at Knife River, could increase the costs of or access to capital or insurance and interfere with business operations and ability to make capital expenditures.
+In addition, the focus on climate change and regulatory requirements may result in us facing adverse reputational risks associated with certain of our operations producing GHG emissions.
+Although we have not experienced difficulties in these areas, if unable to satisfy the climate-related expectations of certain stakeholders, we may suffer reputational harm, which may cause our stock price to decrease or difficulty in accessing the capital or insurance markets.
+Such efforts, if successfully directed at us, could increase the costs of or access to capital or insurance and interfere with business operations and the ability to make capital expenditures.

-Changes in tax law may negatively affect Knife River’s business.
+Changes in tax law may negatively affect our business.

-Changes to federal, state and local tax laws have the ability to benefit or adversely affect Knife River’s earnings and customer costs.
-Significant changes to corporate tax rates could result in the impairment of deferred tax assets that are established based on existing law at the time of deferral.
-A number of factors may increase Knife River’s future effective income tax rate, including; governmental authorities increasing taxes or eliminating deductions, particularly the depletion deduction, the mix of earnings from depletable versus non-depletable businesses, the jurisdictions in which earnings and/or revenues are taxed, the resolution of issues arising from tax audits with various tax authorities, changes in the valuation of our deferred tax assets and liabilities, adjustments to estimated taxes upon finalization of various tax returns, changes in available tax credits, changes in stock-based compensation, other changes in tax laws and the interpretation of tax laws and/or administrative practices.
+Changes to federal, state and local tax laws have the ability to benefit or adversely affect our earnings and customer costs.
+Significant changes to corporate tax rates could result in, among other things, the impairment of deferred tax assets that are established based on existing law at the time of deferral.
+A number of factors may increase our future effective income tax rate, including: governmental authorities increasing taxes or eliminating deductions, particularly the depletion deduction, the mix of earnings from depletable versus non-depletable businesses, the jurisdictions in which earnings and/or revenues are taxed, the resolution of issues arising from tax audits with various tax authorities, changes in the valuation of our deferred tax assets and liabilities, adjustments to estimated taxes upon finalization of various tax returns, changes in available tax credits, changes in stock-based compensation, other changes in tax laws and the interpretation of tax laws and/or administrative practices.

 Human Capital Risks

-Knife River’s operations may be negatively affected if it is unable to obtain, develop and retain key personnel and skilled labor forces.
+Our operations may be negatively affected if we are unable to obtain, develop and retain key personnel and skilled labor forces.

-Knife River must attract, develop and retain executive officers and other professional, technical and labor forces with the skills and experience necessary to successfully manage, operate and grow.
-Competition for these employees is high, due in part to changing workforce demographics, a shortage of younger employees who are qualified to replace employees as they retire, and remote work opportunities, among other things.
+We must attract, develop and retain executive officers and other professional, technical and labor forces with the skills and experience necessary to successfully manage, operate and grow.
+Competition for these employees is high, due in part to changing workforce demographics, a shortage of younger employees who are qualified to replace employees as they retire, seasonality, and remote work opportunities, among other things.
 In some cases, competition for these employees is on a regional or national basis.
-At times of low unemployment, it can be difficult for Knife River to attract and retain qualified and affordable personnel.
+At times of low unemployment, it can be difficult for us to attract and retain qualified and affordable personnel.
 A shortage in the supply of skilled personnel creates competitive hiring markets, increased labor expenses, decreased productivity and potentially lost business opportunities to support its operating and growth strategies.
-Additionally, if Knife River is unable to hire employees with the requisite skills, it may be forced to incur significant training expenses.
-As a result, Knife River’s ability to maintain productivity, relationships with customers, competitive costs, and quality services is limited by the ability to employ, retain and train the necessary skilled personnel and could negatively affect its results of operations, financial position and cash flows.
+Additionally, if we are unable to hire employees with the requisite skills, we may be forced to incur significant training expenses.
+As a result, our ability to maintain productivity, relationships with customers, competitive costs, and quality services is limited by the ability to employ, retain and train the necessary skilled personnel and could negatively affect our results of operations, financial position and cash flows.

-It is also critical to develop and train employees, hire new qualified personnel, and successfully manage the short and long-term transfer of critical knowledge and skills, including leadership development and succession planning throughout Knife River.
-While there are processes in place for management transition and the transfer of knowledge and skills, the loss of key personnel, coupled with an inability to adequately train other personnel, hire new personnel or transfer knowledge and skills, could significantly impact the Company’s ability to perform under our contracts and execute on new or growing programs.
+It is also critical to develop and train employees, hire new qualified personnel, and successfully manage the short and long-term transfer of critical knowledge and skills, including leadership development and succession planning throughout our company.
+The loss of key personnel, coupled with an inability to adequately train other personnel, hire new personnel or transfer knowledge and skills, could significantly impact our ability to perform under our contracts and execute on new or growing programs.

-Additionally, approximately 13 percent of Knife River’s workforce is comprised of employees that are covered by collective bargaining agreements with various unions.
-If the Company encounters difficulties with renegotiations or renewals of collective bargaining arrangements or are unsuccessful in those efforts, Knife River could incur additional costs and experience work stoppages.
-Union actions at suppliers also can affect Knife River.
-Any delays or work stoppages could adversely affect the ability to perform under contracts, which could negatively impact the Company’s results of operations, cash flows and financial condition.
+Additionally, approximately 11 percent of Knife River’s workforce is comprised of employees that are covered by collective bargaining agreements with various unions.
+If we encounter difficulties with renegotiations or renewals of collective bargaining arrangements or are unsuccessful in those efforts, we could incur additional costs and experience work stoppages.
+Union actions at suppliers also can affect us.
+Any delays or work stoppages could adversely affect the ability to perform under contracts, which could negatively impact our results of operations, cash flows and financial condition.

-Increasing costs associated with health care plans may adversely affect Knife River’s results of operations.
+Increasing costs associated with health care plans may adversely affect our results of operations.

-Knife River is primarily self-insured for the health care benefits for eligible employees.
-Increasing quantities of large individual health care claims and an overall increase in total health care claims as health care costs continue to increase could have an adverse impact on operating results, financial position and liquidity, particularly if Knife River cannot continue to carry stop loss insurance.
-Legislation related to health care could also change Knife River’s benefit program and costs.
+We are primarily self-insured for the health care benefits for eligible employees.
+Health care costs may continue to increase and could have an adverse impact on operating results, financial position and liquidity, particularly if we cannot continue to carry stop loss insurance.
+Legislation related to health care could also change our benefit program and costs.

 Financial and Accounting Risks